yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UPSTREAM_CHECK_GITTAGREGEX`
-      You can perform a per-recipe check for what the latest upstream source code version is by calling ``bitbake -c checkpkg`` recipe.
+      You can perform a per-recipe check for what the latest upstream source code version is by calling ``devtool latest-version recipe``.
 If the recipe source code is provided from Git repositories, the OpenEmbedded build system determines the latest upstream version by picking the latest tag from the list of all repository tags.